magento/devdocs/guides/v2.2/magento-functional-testing-framework/cest/action-groups.md

 ## Overview

-In the MFTF, you are able to unite actions in groups.
+In the MFTF, it is possible to re-use a group of actions decalred in an xml file.
 It is handy when you need to repeat same sequence of actions over and over again.
 For example, to log in as an admin or a customer.